 - 100-200 mcg, twice a day

 - When To Consume Chromium

 - You can take chromium supplements before lunch and dinner.

 You can buy the supplements at any pharmacy.

 15. Alpha Lipoic Acid

 Alpha Lipoic Acid (ALA) is an antioxidant mainly found in potato, spinach, broccoli, liver, yeast, and kidney.
-It is usually used to treat fatigue, memory loss, kidney disease, liver disease, neuropathy, and Lyme disease.
+It is usually used to treat fatigue, memory loss, kidney disease, liver disease, neuropathyi XDamage to the peripheral nerves that causes weakness, pain, and fatigue in hands and feet due to nerve damage. , and Lyme diseasei XA tick-borne illness caused by bacteria and characterized by rash, fever, fatigue, weakness, and joint pain. .
 It has been found that alpha lipoic acid supplements can help lower the blood glucose levels and hence, it is a potent supplement for treating diabetes type 2 (15).

 How To Consume Alpha Lipoic Acid & The Dosage